Frazew/rrdmerge/README.md

 - `-noSkip` which allows merging files that do not end in ".rrd
 - `-t <count>` which specifies the number of copy and merge threads to spawn
 - `-d <socket>` which specifies the socket to connect to flush if using rrdcached
+- `-s <path>` which allows to specify a base path that should be stripped from B when using rrdcached (absolute paths in rrdcached are only allowed when using a unix domain socket)
+- `-dry` makes rrdmerge run without overwriting or copying any files.
+If `-d` is supplied, calls to rrdcached to flush will still be made

 ### Behavior